Cat5TV/reit2csv/README.md

 =QUERY(IMPORTDATA("https://example.com/example_path/reits.csv"), "SELECT Col2 WHERE Col1='REI.UN'", 0)
 ```

 Replace `https://example.com/example_path/reits.csv` with the actual URL where your CSV file is hosted.
+Replace `REI.UN` with the REIT you wish to lookup.

 ## Configuration